The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support

 \subsection{Performance study: Load balancing a bubble reconnection simulation}

-Our first example for studying the utility and performance of the space-filling curve based load balancing scheme in \psc{} is a simulation of magnetic reconnection of laser-produced plasma bubbles.
+Our first case for studying the utility and performance of the space-filling curve based load balancing scheme in \psc{} is a simulation of magnetic reconnection of laser-produced plasma bubbles.
 More detail about those simulations and the underlying physics can be found in \cite{Fox2011,Fox2012}.
 The runs presented below used a background plasma density of 0.1 and a peak density of 1.1 in the center of the bubbles in normalized units.
 The plasma bubbles expand into each other, driving magnetic reconnection; in the process, the peak density moves from the bubble center to the edge.
 We used a mass ratio of $m_i/m_e = 100$.
 The domain size is $60 d_i \times 40 d_i$, we use $2400 \times 1600$ grid cells.
 All runs were performed using 2048 cores of the Cray XE6m supercomputer {\em Trillian} located at the University of New Hampshire.
 We will compare 4 approaches to domain decomposition and load balancing: (1) uniform decomposition, (2) static rectilinear decomposition, (3) dynamic rectilinear decomposition, and (4) dynamic patch-based decomposition.